Asia Pacific Tax Hub

-Asia Pacific Tax Hub will be dedicated to maximizing international and regional resources of knowledge, expertise, and finance on domestic resource mobilization and international tax cooperation through close collaboration among finance and tax authorities as well as our development partners such as the the International Monetary Fund (IMF), Organisation for Economic Co-operation and Development (OECD), and the World Bank, and regional tax associations.
+The Asia Pacific Tax Hub will be dedicated to maximizing international and regional knowledge, expertise, and finance on DRM and ITC through close collaboration with finance and tax authorities, and development partners like the International Monetary Fund (IMF), the Organisation for Economic Co-operation and Development (OECD), and the World Bank.

-The Asia Pacific Tax Hub is promoting constant dialogue and capacity development within Asia and the Pacific on domestic resource mobilization and international tax cooperation.
+The Asia Pacific Tax Hub is promoting constant dialogue and capacity development within Asia and the Pacific on DRM and ITC.

-The Asia Pacific Tax Hub aims at developing a regional vision on the international tax agenda, and will host a series of regional conferences that will bring together policy makers and practitioners from both tax policy and tax administration agencies of developing member countries to discuss specific topics of importance for the region.
-These dialogues will also assist in developing clear action plans that reflect regional and country priorities that address the key challenges faced by individual developing member countries.
+The Asia Pacific Tax Hub aims at developing a regional vision on the international tax agenda, and will host a series of regional conferences that will bring together policy makers and practitioners from both tax policy and tax administration agencies of DMCs to discuss specific topics of importance for the region.
+These dialogues will also assist in developing clear action plans that reflect regional and country priorities that address the key challenges faced by individual DMCs.

-Building on the regional and country priorities identified through the strategic dialogues, the Asia Pacific Tax Hub will assist each developing member country formulate country-specific medium-term revenue strategies that would be key tools to develop strong political commitments.
+Building on the regional and country priorities identified through the strategic dialogues, the Asia Pacific Tax Hub will assist each DMC formulate country-specific medium-term revenue strategies that would be key tools to develop strong political commitments.
 In turn, these can serve as foundations for development coordination.

 The use of technologies will help tax administrations by promoting effective, timely, and corruption-free delivery of public services to support greater accountability.
-These relatively new approaches across the region will be incorporated into the country-specific medium-term revenue strategies and promoted by the collaborative efforts among developing member countries.
+These relatively new approaches across the region will be incorporated into the country-specific medium-term revenue strategies and promoted by the collaborative efforts among DMCs.

-A world reshaped by the pandemic requires that developing member countries address the DRM and ITC from a wider perspective, which includes leveraging tax policy measures to recover their strong growth trajectory and improve development outcomes, enhancing the transparency and accessibility of tax-related information.
+A world reshaped by the pandemic requires that DMCs address the DRM and ITC from a wider perspective, which includes leveraging tax policy measures to recover their strong growth trajectory and improve development outcomes, enhancing the transparency and accessibility of tax-related information.
 Use of advanced technologies will also help tax administrations by promoting effective, timely, and corruption-free delivery of public services to support greater accountability.
-These relatively new approaches across the region will be incorporated into the country specific medium-term revenue strategies and promoted by the collaborative efforts among development partners and developing member countries.
+These relatively new approaches across the region will be incorporated into the country specific medium-term revenue strategies and promoted by the collaborative efforts among development partners and DMCs.

-As an international financial institution with a mandate to foster economic growth, cooperation, and development, ADB recognizes the need to strengthen its assistance to developing member countries in stemming tax evasion and the erosion of their domestic tax bases.
-ADB fulfills this role primarily by promoting international tax cooperation and supporting its developing member countries’ efforts to:
+ADB recognizes the need to strengthen its assistance to DMCs in stemming tax evasion and the erosion of domestic tax bases.
+ADB fulfills this role primarily by promoting ITC and supporting DMC efforts to: